JazminRM/aDNA_SummerCourse_UCPH/Exercises/Login2Mjolnir.md

 /projects/course_1/people/ku_username/
 ```

-Try login in and out a few times to make sure everything works
+Try login in and out a few times to make sure everything works.